Shopping at IKEA is my perfect way to spend a Sunday with my girls.

 Don’t miss this section.
 IKEA has great wrapping paper with coordinating tags and ribbons.
 They offer different designs every season which makes it fun to restock.
 I also like their scissors, materials, and paints.
 DIY here we come.

-I just cannot get enough KRUGGIS.
+I just cannot get enough KUGGIS.
 These boxes are sleek, pretty, stackable, and inexpensive.
 They’ll transform any unsightly mess into an organized and pretty sight.
-All you need is (many) KRUGGIS and some labeling tape.
+All you need is (many) KUGGIS and some labeling tape.

 Want to see my IKEA tags in use?
 Checkout my post on 3 creative ways to use a cheeseboard.